faridji/PSL-Player-Recommender/README.md

 We use different statistical formulas to rank player.
 ### Best 20 Player
 We implemented the complete drafting process of PSL.
-In PSL drafting process their are 5 pick.
-In each pick owner has to select a player.
+In PSL drafting process their are 5 picks.
+In each pick, owner has to select a player.
 Our system gives each owner, players from different categories based on player performance.
-Following list show complete drafting process.
+Following list show the complete drafting process.
 - Platinum pick (3 players)
 - Diamond pick (3 players)
 - Gold pick (3 players)
 - Silver pick (4 players)
 - Emerging pick (4 players)

-At the end each owner gets a team of 20 players and it is saved into its profile.
+At the end, each owner gets a team of 20 players and save it to his profile.
 ### Best Playing 11
 Once owner selects a team of 20 players, our system then provide owners the facility to get best 11.

 ### Sign Up and Login
-In order to get to drafting process, owner must have an account.
+In order to get the drafting process, owner must have an account.
 Our system gives access to drafting process to six PSL owners.
 Normal users can only see the players of different PSL Categories.
-### Ower Dashboard (Profile)
+### Owner Dashboard (Profile)
 Our system maintain a complete profile for each owners.
 It includes:
 1. Owner personal information
 2. Best 20 players
 3. Best 11

 Owner can edit his personal information and view best 20 and 11 players.
-### Survays
+### Servays
-Our system provides different survays to users so that they can choose players and teams of thier choise.
+Our system provides different servays to users so that they can choose players and teams of thier choise.
 In this way our system get popularity of different PSL players and team and then add that popularity to PSL player rating.
 ### Previous PSL teams.
-Our system also presents squad of the six different PSL teams to user.
+Our system also presents squad of the six PSL teams to user.
 Following are the different teams in PSL.
 - Peshawar Zalmi
 - Queta Gladiators
 - Lahore Qalandars